AemPi/Linux_Configs/README.md

 ## Install

-Clone it into .config Directory
+Clone it into .config/conf-lnx Directory

-Example
 ```Bash
 git clone https://github.com/AemPi/Linux_Configs.git ~/.config/conf-lnx
 ```

-After cloning the Repo execute the 'create_ConfigLinks.sh' Script to link all files to the right Place.
+After cloning the Repo cd into the ~.config/conf-lnx directory and execute the 'create_ConfigLinks.sh' Script to link all files to the right Place.

 ## NeoVim